Paolo Macchiarini

-After a one-year medico-legal investigation, the Swedish Prosecution Authority announced in October 2017 that Macchiarini had been negligent in four of the five cases investigated due to the use of devices and procedures not supported by evidence, but that a crime could not be proven because the patients might have died under any other treatment given.
-Also in October, Sweden's Expert Group on Scientific Misconduct found evidence of research fraud by Macchiarini and his co-authors in six papers and called for them to be retracted.
-As of 2023, Macchiarini has had eight of his research papers retracted, and four others have received an expression of concern.
+After a one-year medico-legal investigation, the Swedish Prosecution Authority announced in October 2017 that Macchiarini had been negligent in four of the five cases investigated, due to the use of devices and procedures not supported by evidence, but a crime could not be proven because the patients might have died under any other treatment given.
+Macchiarini was convicted of causing bodily harm, but not assault.
+He received a suspended sentence in June 2022.
+However, a year later his sentence was increased to two years and six months imprisonment by an appeals court.
+An appeal to the Supreme Court was rejected in October 2023, and Macchiarini began serving his sentence in Spain in September 2024.

+Sweden's Expert Group on Scientific Misconduct found evidence of research fraud by Macchiarini and his co-authors in six papers and called for them to be retracted.
+As of 2023, 11 of his research papers have been retracted, four others have received an expression of concern, and three others have been corrected.